This article has been archived and is no longer being updated. It may be out of date or otherwise inaccurate due to the passage of time.

 Movement and mobility

 The adaptability of the screen makes it a good choice for anyone looking to use or mount it in a less conventional way.
-It is easily adjustable, so for example a wheelchair user whose chair is at a different height could easily adjust it to an ergonomic position without having to change the height of the desk or transfer to a different chair.
-For those who need to raise their legs either permanently or periodically can adjust the screen to remain ergonomic even when they lean backward to make best use of a footrest and when reclining, tilting the screen is usually necessary as well and this can also be done with one hand.
+It is easily adjustable, so, for example, a wheelchair user whose chair is at a different height could easily adjust it to an ergonomic position without having to change the height of the desk or transfer to a different chair.
+For those who need to raise their legs either permanently or periodically can adjust the screen to remain ergonomic even when they lean backwards to make best use of a footrest and when reclining, tilting the screen is usually necessary as well and this can also be done with one hand.

 Motion sickness and balance disorders

 There are no obvious triggers generated by a monitor, other than what the screen is used to display.
 The crisp quality of the display is a bonus when it comes to simulated movement and compared to something like an older flat screen TV in my lounge, there is a noticeable improvement as movement and rendering is smoother.
-Obviously high-end monitors optimized for gaming would show an even bigger improvement, but for the price, market and size range, the VG2433Smh does a good job.
+Obviously, high-end monitors optimized for gaming would show an even bigger improvement, but for the price, market and size range, the VG2433Smh does a good job.

 Ease of Use